HomeSurviving DailyWomanism/Feminism

 Women’s Work

-My Granny was the community seamstress sewing some of the Marching Band’s uniforms, wedding gowns, and prom dresses with matching accessories for the males; for pennies on the dollar.
+My Granny was the community seamstress sewing some of the marching band’s uniforms, wedding gowns, and prom dresses with matching accessories for the males; for pennies on the dollar.

 I spent many weekends with my father’s mother.
 As long as I quietly sat through her Westerns I could watch music videos.
 On the other hand, she did not have to watch “her television in her house” quietly and she did not.
 I got all the commentary.😄